Skip to main content

 The gap in Wandsworth

 Wandsworth has gyms, studios, wellness classes.
-But for many of us, they don’t fit.
-The cost, the culture, the feeling of walking into a space that wasn’t made for women like us.
+For many of us, none of them fit.
+The cost.
+The culture.
+The quiet feeling of walking into a room that was never made for women like us.
 That gap is real.

 Why community-led matters

-When you help shape something, you get it right.
-Women who come to our sessions also help run them, tell us what’s working, push us to do better.
-That’s not a side benefit.
-That’s the whole point.
+When the women who show up also help shape it, you get it right.
+They run sessions, tell us what’s working, push us when we fall short.
+That isn’t a side benefit.
+It’s the whole point.

 What makes it different